analystuom/analystuom/README.md

 I am a data analyst who loves researching topics such as Modern Data Stacks, Artificial Intelligence, Data Science and Data Governance practices for enterprise use cases.
 Currently I am polishing my data skills while trying to staying at the forefront of the AI landscape.

-**Fun facts:**

-💼 Former Strategy Consultant turned Data Science Practioneers with experiences in Banking and Finance industry

-🎓 Master of Data Science graduate from the University of Manchester

-💻 Currently writing SQL in UPPERCASE!

 ## Skills:

 #### Programming Languages: